erooma/Linux-Server-Application/README.md

 This package can alert the administrator of necessary upgrades via email.

-Install application *sendmail* in anticipation of mail access (note: email functionality has not been fully implemented on this server).
+Install application *sendmail* (or other mail package) in anticipation of mail access.

+note: email functionality has not been fully implemented on this server

-### Install the application
+### Installing the application

 h.
 Install and configure Apache to serve a Python mod_wsgi application